bmartinowich/DSI-DC-2-stage/curriculum/Week-06/6.01 Intro to CARTS/readme.md

 - _recursive_: splits task into subtasks, solves each the same way
 - _local optimum_: solution for a given neighborhood of points

 The algorithm works by recursively partitioning records into smaller and smaller subsets.
+Like all data science techniques, we need to quantify this segregation.
+We can do so with any of the following metrics:

+- [Classification Error]
+- [Entropy]
+- Gini

+Each of these measures the purity of the separation.
 The partitioning decision is made at each node according to a metric called _purity_.
 A node is said to be 100% pure when all of its records belong to a single class (or have the same value).

+Classification error asks: what percent are positive in each group?
+The lowest error would be a separation that has 100% positive in one group and 0% in the other (completely separating news stories from non-news stories.)

+When training, we want to choose the question that gives us the best change in our purity measure.
+Given our current set of data points (articles), you could ask: what question will make the largest change in purity?

+At each training step, we take our current set and choose the best feature to split (in other words, the best question to ask) based on information gain.
+After splitting, we then have two new groups.
+This process is next repeated recursively for each of those two groups.

 ### Example: Psuedocode binary classification with classes A, B